 garlic powder and dry mustard: both are optional, but they add lots of delicious flavour to these savoury zucchini muffins.

-zucchini: must be very well-drained to avoid soggy muffins.
+zucchini: You'll need one medium zucchini.
+There is no need to peel it.
+Shredded zucchini must be very well-drained to avoid soggy muffins.

 cheese: these zucchini muffins are delicious with an "old" or sharp cheddar, but you can use half cheddar and half Parmesan if you prefer.

 buttermilk: if you don't have any on hand, (and who does?) make your own in just a few minutes.
 Add 1 tablespoon vinegar or lemon juice to 1 cup milk (dairy or plant-based milk) as a buttermilk substitute.
-You can also replace it with yogurt.
+You can also replace the buttermilk with plain yogurt.

-- After preheating the oven and lining a muffin tin with parchment paper liners, you'll prepare your ingredients.
-Grate the zucchini and let it sit in a sieve or collander to drain while you chop the green onions (scallions) and grate the cheese.
+- After preheating the oven and lining a muffin tin with parchment paper liners, prepare your ingredients.
+Grate the zucchini with a box grater or in a food processor.
+Sprinkle it with a little salt to help it release its water.
+Let it sit in a sieve or colander set over a bowl to drain while you chop the green onions (scallions) and grate the cheese.

-- Combine the eggs, buttermilk and melted butter in a separate bowl.
+- Whisk the eggs, buttermilk and melted butter in a large bowl.

 - Add the dry ingredients to the wet ingredients and stir until moistened.

-Divide the batter evenly between 12 large muffin cups.
-Top each with a small amount of grated cheese before baking.
+Divide the muffin batter evenly between 12 large muffin cups.
+An ice cream scoop or a large cookie scoop is the ideal tool for this job, but a large spoon will work, too.
+Top each muffin with a small amount of extra grated cheese before baking.

 🔁 Possible Variations

-Adding garlic powder and/or dry mustard is optional, but they add lots of flavour.
+Add more flavour!
+Adding garlic powder and/or dry mustard is optional, but both will add lots of flavours.

-You could also add a little heat by adding finely chopped jalapeño pepper or dried chili flakes.
+Spice them up!
+You could also add a little heat by adding finely chopped jalapeño pepper or well-drained pickled jalapeño peppers or dried chili flakes.

 No buttermilk on hand?
-Substitute milk or plant-based milk mixed with a tablespoon of vinegar or lemon juice.
+Make your own by adding a tablespoon of vinegar or lemon juice to milk or plant-based milk.

 🥶 Storage and Freezing Instructions

-After the day these gluten-free zucchini cheddar muffins are baked, store them in a covered container in the fridge.
-You can gently reheat them in the microwave.
+These gluten-free zucchini cheddar muffins are best eaten on the day they're baked.
+After that, store them in an airtight container in the fridge.
+You can gently reheat them in the microwave or toaster oven.

 These muffins freeze beautifully, too.
-Freeze in a covered container for up to 3 months.
-Thaw at room temperature, then gently reheat in the microwave.
+Freeze in a sealed container for up to 3 months.
+Thaw at room temperature, then gently reheat in the microwave or toaster oven.

 Gluten Free Zucchini Cheddar Muffins